In Memory of Dmitry Petrov. An Incomplete Biography and Translation of His Work

 During the first phase of the Russian invasion, Dmitry and his comrades participated in the territorial defense of the region around Kyiv, becoming integrated as an independent unit in the Territorial Defense Forces.
 After this, their “anti-authoritarian platoon” became mired in military bureaucracy, putting the status of the non-Ukrainian members in limbo and keeping the entire unit away from the fighting.

-In July 2022, Dmitry wrote of the first four months of the “anti-authoritarian platoon,” discussing its internal structure and evaluating its successes and failures.
+In July 2022, Dmitry wrote an analysis of the first four months of the “anti-authoritarian platoon,” discussing its internal structure and evaluating its successes and failures.
 This is an important historical document for those who are curious about the extent to which the military model developed in Rojava can be reproduced in other circumstances.
 It will be instructive for anyone who wants to discuss anarchist involvement in military affairs, whether they seek to improve on it or to critique it.

 Dmitry and others in the platoon were eager to get to the front.
 Eventually, the platoon disbanded, and they succeeded in going to the front in a different formation.
 When last we heard from him, he told us that he was about to leave that unit, in hopes of trying once more to establish some kind of explicitly anti-authoritarian unit.

 We will leave it to others to debate whether Dmitry’s persistent attempts to establish an anarchist military unit represent the honorable continuation of his lifelong anarchist project, a misguided departure from it, an error arising from some preexisting flaw within it, or a courageous attempt to grapple with an almost impossible situation.
-Those who wish to hear his own thoughts on the matter may choose from an of .
+Those who wish to hear his own thoughts on the matter may choose from an array of interviews.
 It must not be forgotten that in addition to fighting in Ukraine, he continued to support sabotage and other forms of subversive activity in Russia through the Anarcho-Communist Combat Organization, and he continued to emphasize the importance of autonomy, horizontality, and direct action to the anarchist struggle.

 The sincerity of his effort, in any case, is beyond question.